it-at-m/mucgpt/mucgpt-assistant-service/tests/README.md

 ## Type-Safe Test Fixtures

-The test suite uses modern Python features for better type safety and IDE support:
+The test suite uses the actual SQLAlchemy models for better type safety and IDE support:

-### AssistantVersionTestData Dataclass
+### AssistantVersion Model Instance
-The `sample_assistant_version_data` fixture returns a typed dataclass (`AssistantVersionTestData`) instead of a plain dictionary.
+The `sample_assistant_version_data` fixture returns an actual `AssistantVersion` SQLAlchemy model instance instead of a plain dictionary.
 This provides:

-- **Type Safety**: Full typing support with proper field types
+- **Type Safety**: Full typing support using the actual model class
 - **IDE Support**: Auto-completion and type checking in your IDE
-- **Immutable Updates**: Use `dataclasses.replace()` for creating modified copies
+- **Model Consistency**: Tests use the same models as production code
-- **Better Documentation**: Clear field definitions with default values
+- **Better Documentation**: Clear field definitions with SQLAlchemy column types

 **Usage Example:**
 ```python